unglock/spa-js-ROUTER/README.md

 ### Kafka Streams
 A Kafka Streams application consumes the `machine-measurement` topic and communicates via REST API with R to predict the weight using linear regression.
-You can find a unit test for the topology as well as an integration test for the REST communicatio
+You can find a unit test for the topology as well as an integration test for the REST communication [here](KafkaStreams/src/test/